 How did NASA memory foam, become the "right stuff" for great sleep?
 What is it?
 Who makes it?
-And what memory foam mattress problems to watch for.
+And what mattress problems to avoid.

 The story starts In 1962, Charles Yost and the rest of the NASA team designing the recovery system for the Apollo command module had a problem.

 How do you drop someone from the Moon without them suffering any ill effects from the sudden stop once they reach Earth?

 The team solved NASA's problem and Apollo was a great success.
 Four years later Yost was asked by NASA "to assist in the improvement of airline seating for crash and vibration protection, and the development of energy-absorbing techniques for increased survivability." (translation: get rid of the pain in their asses/ save their asses)

 What he developed was the first NASA memory foam.
 It was a polyurethane based, temperature sensitive, open-celled polymeric "memory" foam that was soft but could absorb high energy impacts by distributing the pressure and then slowly regained its original shape once the pressure was gone.

 NASA's Ames Research Center used this material in a new airplane seat design.
 Known as "slow spring back foam", some people now call this type of material visco elastic foam.
 It also offered greater crash protection and was more comfortable on long flights.
 NASA eventually published Yost's findings in a report titled "Human Survival in Aircraft Emergencies".